optimisticben/op-replica/README.md

 # Optimistic Ethereum Replica

 This project lets you set up a local read-only replica to the Optimistic Ethereum chain (either the main one or the Kovan testnet).
 This is the only kind of replica that makes sense in this environment.
-[New transactions are submitted either to the sequencer
+[New transactions are submitted either to the sequencer outside of Ethereum or to the Canonical Transaction Chain on L1](https://research.paradigm.xyz/optimism#data-availability-batches), so a replica of L2 does not make sense.

 ## About